mikersays/chatty/README.md

 1. Clone this repository or copy the code into a new file named `chatty.py`.
 2. Obtain an API key from OpenAI and replace `<API key>` in the code with your API key.
-3. If needed, replace `"gpt-4"` in the `generate_response` function with the appropriate model name.

 ## Usage